Cithors/myi3conf/README.md

 ### How to install this configuration ?

-To test it, you must download [i3-gaps](https://github.com/Airblader/i3), polybar, compton and feh.
+To test it, you must download i3, polybar, compton and feh.
+Then you must install the i3 fork called [i3-gaps](https://github.com/Airblader/i3) (just follow his tutorial).

 Some shorcuts uses installed software such as Firefox and Thunderbird.

 /!\ Be aware that all my comments are in french /!\